 To detect deadlocks, the DBMS creates a waits-for graph where transactions are nodes, and there exists a directed edge from T_i to T_j if transaction T_i is waiting for transaction T_j to release a lock.
 The system will periodically check for cycles in the waits-for graph (usually with a background thread) and then make a decision on how to break it.
 Latches are not needed when constructing the graph since if the DBMS misses a deadlock in one pass, it will find it in the subsequent passes.
+Note that there is a trade-off between the frequency of deadlock checks (uses CPU cycles) and the wait time until a deadlock is broken.

 When the DBMS detects a deadlock, it will select a "victim" transaction to abort to break the cycle.
 The victim transaction will either restart or abort depending on how the application invoked it.
 The DBMS can consider multiple transaction properties when selecting a victim to break the deadlock: